[Get this story and more like it delivered directly to your inbox. Subscribe to Daily Hive’s Newsletter now!]

 About an hour and 45 minutes from Toronto, this beautiful natural area is home to the Grand River, which rushes past 22-metre high cliffs.
 There are trails with scenic routes for hiking with views of the water below where tubers and kayakers make their way down the waterway.

 The Elora Gorge Park is open daily from late June until the start of September.
 Tubing closes when river levels are too high so be sure to check the beach and tubing conditions before leaving.

 Where: 7400 Wellington County Rd.
 21, Elora

 Located just one hour away from Toronto, Grand River, which runs through Paris, Ontario, offers two tubing routes (either 11 or 13 km long) to choose from.
-You’ll be floating down the river for about 3 to 5 hours so come prepared for a long, lazy ride.
+You’ll be floating down the river for about three to five hours so come prepared for a long, lazy ride.

 Vermillion River is located in Chelmsford, which is about a four-hour drive from Toronto, so make this one a full-day trip or even an overnight adventure.

-The float is between 2.5 and 4 hours long depending on wind and level of the river.
-In the summer, the river has a slow-moving current and is less than 3 feet deep in most places.
+The float is between 2.5 and four hours long depending on the wind and level of the river.
+In the summer, the river has a slow-moving current and is less than three feet deep in most places.
 Although there are a few deep pockets, you can stand up almost anywhere, making for an easy going float.